pragmint/open-practices/capabilities/clear-and-communicated-ai-stance.md

 ### Automate Policy Enforcement

-Where possible, use tooling—like secret scanners or egress filters—to ensure that sensitive data isn't being sent to unapproved AI endpoints.
+Where possible, use tooling—-like secret scanners or egress filters—-to ensure that sensitive data isn't being sent to unapproved AI endpoints.
 This moves the AI stance from a "policy you have to remember" to a system that supports you.

 ## Adjacent Capabilities